• Home

 3. Omega 6 Fatty Acids

 Excess consumption of omega-6s can trigger the body to produce pro-inflammatory chemicals, and the American diet tends to be very high in omega-6s.
 They shouldn’t be avoided, but you don’t want them to dominate your meals.
 You simply need to consume them in moderation.
-Meanwhile, increase your intake of omega-3 fatty acids found in foods like olive oil, nuts, flaxseeds and pumpkin seeds.
+Meanwhile, increase your intake of omega-3 fatty acids found in foods like olive oil, nuts, flaxseeds, and pumpkin seeds.

 A 2012 study published in the Journal of Nutrition and Metabolism notes that an increase in omega-6 fatty acid intake could potentiate inflammatory processes and exacerbate many inflammatory diseases.
-Safflower, sunflower, grapeseed, soy and peanut oils as well as mayonnaise and many salad dressings are also rich in omega-6 fatty acids.
+Safflower, sunflower, grapeseed, soy, and peanut oils as well as mayonnaise and many salad dressings are also rich in omega-6 fatty acids.

 4. Refined Grains and Flour

 Refined grains and flour are also pro-inflammatory agents and can increase your joint pain.
-White flour products (breads, rolls, crackers) white rice, white potatoes (instant mashed potatoes, or french fries) and many cereals are refined carbohydrates.
+White flour products (bread, rolls, crackers) white rice, white potatoes (instant mashed potatoes, or french fries), and many cereals are refined carbohydrates.
 According to Scientific American, processed carbohydrates may trump fats as the main driver of escalating rates of obesity and other chronic conditions.
 These high-glycemic index foods fuel the production of advanced glycation end (AGE) products that stimulate inflammation.

 5. Processed and Red Meats

-Processed meat and red meat are not only loaded with AGEs, but also contain chemicals like nitrites and purines that can increase inflammation and pain in the body.
+Processed meat and red meat are not only loaded with AGEs but also contain chemicals like nitrites and purines that can increase inflammation and pain in the body.

 According to a study from 2014, published in the Proceedings of the National Academy of Sciences, red-meat glycan aids inflammation and progression of cancer.
-Another study published in the American Journal of Clinical Nutrition in the same year has found the connection between red meat consumption and biomarkers of inflammation.
+Another study published in the American Journal of Clinical Nutrition in the same year has found a connection between red meat consumption and biomarkers of inflammation.

 Go for fresh vegetables and fruits instead of processed meats, whenever possible.